techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Networking/Binary and Hex.md

 ## Difficulties

-At first if seemed complex and difficult, but once I found an explanation that was clear to me, with a bit of practice it turned out to be easy, if time consuming.
+At first if seemed complex and difficult, but once I found an explanation that was clear to me, with a bit of practice it turned out to be easy, if time consuming to convert between decimal, binary and hex.
+If I had to convert in future, I would use a converter to cut back on errors and save time.

 ## Results